Vitalos logo

 High

-MCHC measures the average concentration of hemoglobin in red blood cells.
+Mean Corpuscular Hemoglobin Concentration (MCHC) is the average concentration of hemoglobin within red blood cells.
+This test measures that average concentration.

 Indice de distributie a eritrocitelor (RDW)